node-muneem/muneem/docs/Routing.md

     after: authentication
 }]);
 ```

-Please note that a request handler should bre registered before registering a route.
-A [request handler](Handler.md) can be added either through code or from file system.
+Please note that a request handler should be registered/declared before adding a route.
+You can add a [request handler](Handler.md) from the file system as well.